wp-media/wp-rocket-helpers/static-files/wp-rocket-static-exclude-delay-js-per-url/README.md

 # WP Rocket | Exclude JS scripts from Delay JS only at some URLs

-This helper will allow you to exclude JavaScript files from Delay JS only on specific pages, instead of excluding them globally.
+This helper will allow you to exclude JavaScript files from Delay JS only on specific urls, instead of excluding them globally.

 📝&#160;&#160;**Manual editing required before use**